 What Is A Criminal Record?

-If you have been charged with a crime, even if you were found not guilty, or were never convicted, you do have a criminal record.
+If you have been charged with a crime, even if you were found not guilty or were never convicted, you do have a criminal record.
 Getting an RCMP clearance might be your best bet to knowing what really is on your record.

-Depending on your offense you either need to wait 5 or 10 years from the date you successfully completed the sentence which was imposed on you.
+Depending on your offence you either need to wait 5 or 10 years from the date you successfully completed the sentence which was imposed on you.
 Once you meet the requisite time period and by providing proper supporting documents of good conduct you may be granted a pardon.

-Record Suspensions are not granted if you have a sexual offence to a minor or if you have done jail time for over 2 years more than 3 times.
+Record Suspensionsare not granted if you have a sexual offence to a minor or if you have done jail time for over 2 years more than 3 times.

 This is a very good question.
 Many clients come to us as they have been denied the pardon after they applied on their own.
-Many applications get denied because of lack of information or improper filing.
+Many applications get denied because of a lack of information or improper filing.
 It is therefore essential that there is full disclosure and that your documents clearly show you are rehabilitated.
 If an application is denied, then you can re-apply after one year.

 It takes an average of 12-24 months for a record suspension application to be processed and granted.
 However, to prepare the record suspension application, many documents must be collected.
 Acquiring the proper supporting documents takes between 3-10 months.
 Therefore, it is a good idea to start preparing the application well in advance of your eligibility date.
 Please contact us for the complete list of required documents.
 We are here to help you.

-No. You will require only one so long as the requisite waiting period of 5 or 10 years have passed for each of your convictions, and if you have met all of the other requirements, you can apply to have all of your convictions pardoned/suspended at the same time.
+No. You will require only one so long as the requisite waiting period of 5 or 10 years has passed for each of your convictions, and if you have met all of the other requirements, you can apply to have all of your convictions pardoned/suspended at the same time.

 This is another good question.
 Although you may not have been found guilty or convicted, your fingerprint number will be revealed in criminal record searches.
 So what you can do is usually have your record destroyed if you were not found guilty.
 This way, it will get rid of everything on your record.